ryanirl/CraigslistScraper/README.md

 import craigslistscraper as cs import json

 # Define the search.
-Everything is done lazily, and so the
+Everything is done lazily, and so the html is not
-# html is not fetched at this step.
+# fetched at this step.
 search = cs.Search(
     query = "bmw e46",
     city = "minneapolis",
     category = "cto"
 )

-# This is the step that will fetch the html from the server.
+# Fetch the html from the server.
+Don't forget to check the status.
-search.fetch()
+status = search.fetch()
+if status != 200:
+    raise Exception(f"Unable to fetch search with status <{status}>.")

 for ad in search.ads:
-    # We fetch additional information about each ad.
+    # Fetch additional information about each ad.
+Check the status again.
-    ad.fetch()
+    status = ad.fetch()
+    if status != 200:
+        print(f"Unable to fetch ad '{ad.title}' with status <{status}>.") continue

-    # There is a `to_dict()` method for convenience.
+    # There is a to_dict() method for convenience.
     data = ad.to_dict()

     # json.dumps is merely for pretty printing.